 Putting off wrapping a gift is the only thing worse than waiting to buy one at the last minute.
 Gift wrapping is as important as the gift itself.
 With just a little more effort from your side, you will make the receiver of the gift feel even more special.
 If you are stressed about time, and it fits your budget, you may consider hiring someone to wrap your gifts.

 It is important to take this time to acknowledge your feelings.
 Do not be afraid to seek support from anyone.
 Support can come from a lot of different people or places.
-Reaching out to other family members and friends can be a huge part of feeling less stressed during this time of year.
+Reaching out to other family members and friends can be a huge part in decreasing your holiday blues during this time of year.
 Professional help can also be very helpful if stress becomes more serious.

 Take Care of Your Health

-Holiday stress can take a major toll on anyone’s well-being mentally or physically.
+Holiday blues can take a major toll on anyone’s well-being mentally or physically.
 It may even worsen or trigger those who suffer from anxiety and depression normally.
 One thing for sure is that you can’t force yourself to be happy.
-So, acknowledge your feelings and don’t be too hard on yourself if you aren’t feeling the most cheerful and excited as others.
+So, acknowledge your holiday blues and don’t be too hard on yourself if you aren’t feeling the most cheerful and excited as others.
 Here are a few ways for maintaining good physical health.

 - Get plenty of sleep each night (at least 8 hours)

 - Eat a well-balanced diet.
 It is okay to a few extra calories here and there but don’t let holiday weight gain slow you down

 - Take time to unwind

 - Stick to your health routine as much as possible